-We all know that the grain of wood runs along the length of the tree trunk or branch.
-When a cylindrical log is cut into rectangular dimension, the grain may or may not run straight through the length of the piece.
+PH: We all know that the grain of wood runs along the length of the tree trunk, or branch.
+When a cylindrical log is cut into rectangular dimension pieces (green below), the grain may or may not run straight through the length of the piece.

-The red line is a cut through the wood.
+The red line above is a cut through the wood.
 It can be either a saw cut or a split.
 In any case, if it precisely follows the actual grain, there is no runout.
-Wood being wood, the ideal situation seldom actually occurs.
+Wood being wood, however, the ideal situation sometimes does not occur.

 If the cut is a bit off from that natural grain,

 as in the sketch above, it reveals what is known as "runout."
 This sort

 of thing happens when you saw the wood.
 It's nearly impossible to

 do by splitting or riving the wood.
 Even if it is sawn, it is still cut

 on the quarter, but the result is that the light striking the wood will

 |Here's a way rived wood can be quartersawn

 The wedge at right is what's known as quartered, or quartersawn.